tencentyun/intlcloud-documents/yehe_doc/网络与CDN/VPN 连接/常见问题/计费类_intl_en.md

 ### What's the billing mode for VPN connections?
 - VPN tunnels and customer gateways are free of charge, but VPN gateways are charged.
-- VPN gateways can be billed in pay-as-you-go mode.
-For details, see [Billing Overview](https://intl.cloud.tencent.com/document/product/1037/32685).
+- VPN gateways are pay-as-you-go.
+For more information, see [Billing Overview](https://intl.cloud.tencent.com/document/product/1037/32685).

 For additional VPC pricing information, see [Purchase Guide](https://intl.cloud.tencent.com/document/product/215/35500).